 Pro Tip: Visit at sunset for an Instagram-worthy experience.

 Rose Island Lighthouse was built in 1870 on Rose Island, located in Narragansett Bay.
-In 1970, after the Newport Bridge was built, the lighthouse was neglected and abandoned.
-Fourteen years later, the Rose Island Lighthouse Foundation was founded to restore this treasure on behalf of the city.
-This lighthouse is only accessible by boat and is now a historic living museum and environmental education center.
+In 1970, after the Newport Bridge was built, the lighthouse was neglected and abandoned for fourteen years until the Rose Island Lighthouse Foundation was founded to restore this treasure on behalf of the city.
+Rose Island is only accessible by boat and is now a historic living museum and environmental education center.

 Pro Tip: The lighthouse operates as a living museum where you can stay overnight and become a lighthouse keeper.
 Stay in one of the available rooms where you'll enjoy the crashing of the waves and peaceful tranquility.
 In the morning, change the linens and have the room back in order before the museum opens.